calliostro/php-discogs-api/README.md

 4. Push to branch (`git push origin feature/name`)
 5. Open Pull Request

+Contributions are welcome!
+See [DEVELOPMENT.md](DEVELOPMENT.md) for detailed setup instructions, testing guide, and development workflow.

-Please follow PSR-12 standards and include tests.
+Please follow PSR-12 standards and include tests for new features.

 ## 📄 License